Stanko/Stanko.github.io/content/blog/2025-02-10-the-tiny-book-of-great-joys.md

 ![Black and white drawing of a cute fox curled up sleeping.](/img/tiny-book/01-fox.jpg)

 It took a lot of time, but it was fun.
 Failed attempts were often quirky and funny, and I was learning how to use the tool.
-And it made me feel like a secret agent doing next to my wife, who had no idea what I was up to.
+And it made me feel like a secret agent, doing it next to my wife, who had no idea what I was up to.

 ![A bunch of attempts at drawing Link from Zelda](/img/tiny-book/fails.png)